ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-APISR**](https://github.com/kijai/ComfyUI-APISR-KJ): Node to use [a/APISR](https://github.com/Kiteretsu77/APISR) upscale models in ComfyUI.[w/NOTE: repo name is changed from ComfyUI-APISR -> ComfyUI-APISR-KJ]
 - [**ComfyUI-ComfyWorkflows**](https://github.com/thecooltechguy/ComfyUI-ComfyWorkflows): The best way to run, share, & discover thousands of ComfyUI workflows.
 - [**LLM Node for ComfyUI**](https://github.com/Big-Idea-Technology/ComfyUI_LLM_Node): The LLM_Node enhances ComfyUI by integrating advanced language model capabilities, enabling a wide range of NLP tasks such as text generation, content summarization, question answering, and more.
 This flexibility is powered by various transformer model architectures from the transformers library, allowing for the deployment of models like T5, GPT-2, and others based on your project's needs.
+- [**ComfyUI-InpaintEasy**](https://github.com/CY-CHENYUE/ComfyUI-InpaintEasy): InpaintEasy is a set of optimized local repainting (Inpaint) nodes that provide a simpler and more powerful local repainting workflow.
+It makes local repainting work easier and more efficient with intelligent cropping and merging functions.
 - [**ComfyUI-Align**](https://github.com/Moooonet/ComfyUI-Align): A powerful node alignment and color management plugin for ComfyUI, designed to enhance your workflow efficiency
+- [**ComfyUI_FluxMod**](https://github.com/lodestone-rock/ComfyUI_FluxMod): A modulation layer addon for Flux that reduces model size to 8.8B parameters without significant quality loss.
 - [**ComfyUI_DanTagGen**](https://github.com/huchenlei/ComfyUI_DanTagGen): ComfyUI node of [a/Kohaku's DanTagGen Demo](https://huggingface.co/KBlueLeaf/DanTagGen?not-for-all-audiences=true).
 - [**Comfyui-ergouzi-kaiguan**](https://github.com/11dogzi/Comfyui-ergouzi-kaiguan): Group switching control, one click control to ignore and disable multiple groups, as well as wired switch combination nodes, allowing for arbitrary switching of annotation names
-- [**ComfyUI-InpaintEasy**](https://github.com/CY-CHENYUE/ComfyUI-InpaintEasy): InpaintEasy is a set of optimized local repainting (Inpaint) nodes that provide a simpler and more powerful local repainting workflow.
-It makes local repainting work easier and more efficient with intelligent cropping and merging functions.
-- [**ComfyUI_FluxMod**](https://github.com/lodestone-rock/ComfyUI_FluxMod): A modulation layer addon for Flux that reduces model size to 8.8B parameters without significant quality loss.
 - [**MW-ComfyUI_MegaTTS3**](https://github.com/billwuhao/ComfyUI_MegaTTS3): Lightweight and Efficient, 🎧Ultra High-Quality Voice Cloning, Chinese and English.
+- [**ComfyUI-HyperLoRA**](https://github.com/bytedance/ComfyUI-HyperLoRA): Official implementation in ComfyUI of CVPR 2025 paper 'HyperLoRA: Parameter-Efficient Adaptive Generation for Portrait Synthesis'
 - [**ComfyUI Serving toolkit**](https://github.com/matan1905/ComfyUI-Serving-Toolkit): This extension adds nodes that allow you to easily serve your workflow (for example using a discord bot)
 - [**Qwen2-VL wrapper for ComfyUI**](https://github.com/alexcong/ComfyUI_QwenVL): ComfyUI Qwen2-VL wrapper that supports text-based and single-image queries.
 - [**ComfyUI-Zonos**](https://github.com/BuffMcBigHuge/ComfyUI-Zonos): TTS with Zyphra Zonos